Primary PCI for STEMI in Nonagenarians

 This study reports that primary PCI can be safely and successfully performed in nonagenarians presenting with STEMI through a transradial approach.
 Similar to younger patients, this invasive strategy is associated with a high rate of achieved reperfusion of the infarct-related artery and low incidence of procedure-related complications in this specific population.
 While these results suggest that primary PCI may be offered to selected nonagenarians with acute MI, it should be noted that there was no comparison group, such as nonagenarians with STEMI who were not managed with primary PCI, so outcomes cannot be directly compared with optimal medical therapy.
 Further comparative clinical studies may help to better define the benefits and risk ratio of primary PCI in nonagenarians with STEMI.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Acute Coronary Syndrome, Aged, 80 and over, Coronary Artery Disease, Geriatrics, Hospital Mortality, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Risk Assessment, Shock, Cardiogenic, Stroke Volume, Survival Rate